mxrsoon/use-module/README.md

 - `options` *Object (optional)*
 	- `default` *Boolean*: whether or not to directly return the module's default export if present instead of the entire module.
 Defaults to `true`.

-Returns a `Promise` that resolves to the imported module or to it's default export, depending `options.default`.
+Returns a `Promise` that resolves to the imported module or to it's default export, depending on `options.default`.

 ### `use(url, options)`
 - `url` *String or URL*: he URL of the desired module to load.